China Evergrande in talks with Xiaomi consortium to sell EV unit stake-sources - Up News Info

 ($1 = 7.7911 Hong Kong dollars)

-($1 = 6.4894 Chinese yuan renminbi) (Reporting by Julie Zhu in Hong Kong and Zhang Yan in Shanghai; Additional reporting by Clare Jim; Editing by Sumeet Chatterjee and Elaine Hardcastle)
+($1 = 6.4894 Chinese yuan) (Reporting by Julie Zhu in Hong Kong and Zhang Yan in Shanghai; Additional reporting by Clare Jim; Editing by Sumeet Chatterjee, Elaine Hardcastle and Kim Coghill)

 Advertisement